slabstech/gaganyatri.com/_posts/tldr/2022/2022-07-30-software-architect-elevator-gregor-hohpe.md

 modified: 2022-07-30T14:11:53-04:00
 ---

 Read below to what I observed and related from the amazing book by Gregor Hohpe.
-[The Software Architecture Elevator - Buy Book](https://amzn.to/3ORVNux)
+(75% Summary) [The Software Architecture Elevator - Buy Book](https://amzn.to/3ORVNux)

 "Digital transformation is driven by Democratization", that is giving everyone rapid access to resources.